pingcap/docs/export-or-backup-using-dumpling.md

 #### Use the `--filter` command to filter data

-Dumpling can filter a specific library table by specifying table-filter with `--filter`.
-The syntax of table-filter is similar to that of .gitignore, [Detailed syntax reference](/table-filter.md).
+Dumpling can filter specific databases or tables by specifying the table filter with the `--filter` command.
+The syntax of table filters is similar to that of .gitignore.
+For details, see [Table Filter](/table-filter.md).

 {{< copyable "shell-regular" >}}